ccemerdem/Badges/README.md

 # Step 1
 - ## If you want to store images in the repository :
-  - Upload the image to the repository (You can use your current project's repository or create a new public repository for storing the image).
+  - Upload the image to any repository (You can use your current project's repository).
-  - Click on the uploaded image, press the three dots in the right corner, and choose the "Copy permalink" option.
-In this way, you can access the image whenever you want.
+  - Click on the uploaded image, press the three dots in the right corner, and choose the ```Copy permalink``` option. <br>  *In this way, you can access the image whenever you want*.

 - ## If you don't want to store images :
-  - Enter the README.MD edit page.
+  - Enter the ```README.MD``` edit page.
 Then upload your image by drag and drop.
   - Right after the image is uploaded, you will see a URL.
 Copy the URL.

 # Step 2 (common) :